Dennis Rodman Says He’s Praying For Kim Jong-Un, Hopes Deathbed Reports Are Just A Rumor

 Dennis Rodman is wishing well for Kim Jong-Un after reports painted a dire picture for the North Korean leader’s health.

-Rodman, who sparked an unlikely relationship with Kim after visits to North Korea including organizing an exhibition basketball game there in 2014, responded to reports that Kim was in dire health this week.
+Rodman, who sparked an unlikely relationship with Kim after visits to North Korea that included organizing an exhibition basketball game there in 2014, responded to reports that Kim was in dire health this week.
 Speaking to TMZ Sports, Rodman said that he is hoping for a full recovery and pining on the hope that the reports of his grave health were not true.

 “I hope it’s just a rumor that Marshal Kim Jong-Un is sick,” Rodman said.
 “Hopefully I will find out more soon.”